eddiejessup/hex2/hex/doc/command_interpretations.md

 sequence.

-For example, if you say ‘\let\a=\def’, you could then say ‘\a\b...{...}’ to define a macro \b, because \a would behave like TEX’s primitive \def command.
+For example, if you say ‘\let\a=\def’, you could then say ‘\a\b...{...}’ to define a macro \b, because \a would behave like Tex’s primitive \def command.

 If you say,